-ACTION 1.13

-The health service organ The health service organisation: a.
+The health service organisation: a.
 Has processes to seek regular feedback from patients, carers and families about their experiences and outcomes of care b.
-Has

-processes to regularly se processes to regularly seek feedback from the workforce on their understanding and use of the safety and quality systems c.
-Uses this information to improve safety and
+Has processes to regularly seek feedback from the workforce on their understanding and use of the safety and quality systems c.
+Uses this information to improve safety and quality systems

-quality systems quality systems

-Comments Comments

-- PPH uses a variety of mechanisms to seek and respond to feedback from patients, carers, families and staff about the quality of care provided.
+LDPH uses a variety of mechanisms to seek and respond to feedback from patients, carers, families and staff about the quality of care provided by the organisation.
+Initial feedback may be given verbally, providing the opportunity for staff to address any concerns.
+The organisation has been fortunate to have consumers from the Consumer Advisory Committee conducts Rounding sessions with patients, and this has been a most valuable source of information for LDPH staff to respond to.

 Feedback is analysed, trended, reported and used to inform quality improvement strategies.

-Rating Applicable HSF IDs

-Met All